gmarchetti/webots_ros2_sem_map/README.md

     source install/local_setup.bash
     ros2 launch wall_following_robots robot_launch.py

 This should automatically launch the Webots installation and connect the controllers to the robots.

+After Webots is running, in a new terminal launch the Slam Toolbox package, which should've been installed during the build process

+    ros2 launch slam_toolbox online_sync_launch.py

-Besides the Webots controller, the Slam Toolbox package is also started.
-This package is responsible for providing the /map messages with the occupancy data required for the semantic mapping of the environment.
+This package is responsible for providing the `nav_msgs/OccupancyGrid` messages with the occupancy data required for the semantic mapping of the environment.
+It should be possible to use any other package that provides same message, as long as it sends through the `/map` topic

+Finally, start sending request for the robot to parse the current camera.
+This can be done by using the `ros2 topic pub` command line:

+    ros2 topic pub -r 0.2 /parse_camera std_msgs/msg/Bool "{data: true}"

+After these steps, it should be possible to see the identified object being rendered on the device display on the simulator.

 ### Controlling the bot